masonlab/labdrivers/docs/contributing.rst

     setTemperature
     measurePoint

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Minimize the amount of 'internal state' maintained by the driver
+Driver design principles
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+- Minimize the amount of 'internal state' maintained by the driver

 Wherever possible, implement methods which query the instrument about its status instead of attributes which track the instrument's status